khaors/geocompr/main.md

 Note that the corresponding functions also have a geographic equivalent.
 Sometimes you can even use the same functions for attribute and spatial operations.
 This is the case for subsetting as base R's `[` and tidyverse's `filter()` let you also subset spatial data based on the spatial extent of another spatial object (see Chapter \@ref(spatial-operations)).
-Therefore the skills you learn here are cross-transferable which is also why this chapter lays the foundation for the next chapter (Chapter \@ref(spatial-operations)) which extends the here presented methods to the spatial world.
+Therefore the skills you learn here are cross-transferable which is why this chapter lays the foundation for the next (Chapter \@ref(spatial-operations)) which extends the methods presented here to the spatial world.

-Raster attribute data operations are covered in Section \@ref(manipulating-raster-objects), which covers the creating continuous and categorical raster layers and extracting cell values from one layer and multiple layers (raster subsetting).
+Raster attribute data operations are covered in Section \@ref(manipulating-raster-objects), which covers creating continuous and categorical raster layers and extracting cell values from one layer and multiple layers (raster subsetting).
 Section \@ref(summarizing-raster-objects) provides an overview of 'global' raster operations which can be used to characterize entire raster datasets.

 ## Vector attribute manipulation